 Meanwhile, some parishes apparently feel the need to prove something to everybody, and will substitute the men-only foot washing with a Washing of Hands amidst the entire assembly.
 This is rather troubling, when you consider that it was Pontius Pilate who ceremoniously washed his hands in the presence of the crowd, to declare his resignation of Our Lord's eventual fate.
 If symbols are to have any enduring power, their meaning must be inherent, as opposed to being subject to whatever spin their manipulators (in the form of parish liturgy committees) wish to impose on them.
 Or have we forgotten what happened to the Emperor who listened to his tailor, at the expense of his own good judgment?

 This may be why, in the diocese of yours truly, the bishop has directed that, the ritual itself being optional, parishes may choose instead to take up a collection of canned goods for those in need.
 And yet, one or two of his parishes will openly choose to "go rogue" on this one; yes, even in the

-Aside from whether we are to assume, that the original premise for the footwashing in our tradition is intended to remind us of the institution of the priesthood (and there is evidence in the history of Pius XII's 1955 revision of the Holy Week rites to doubt that), it is best to follow the correct discipline of the Church in this matter.
+There are some who maintain that the original premise for the footwashing on Holy Thursday is to remind us of the institution of the priesthood.
+According to Dr Peters, the revival of the practice by Pius XII in his 1955 revision of the Holy Week rites did not serve that purpose in the fist place.
+Even so, it is best to follow the correct discipline of the Church in this matter.
 Even in our politically correct day and age, we have not entirely evolved beyond the separation of roles for male and female, and not just for setting preferences in the lifeboat.
 We are also obliged to set an example for ourselves and others.
 If I am a pastor who can play fast and loose with how the rules apply to me, how can I expect others to listen to me?
 Who determines what rules are okay to break or not to break?